 Plans for the Future:

 Ice House, Privy and Summer Kitchen/Carriage Shed have been restored and can be viewed by interested individuals or groups at 18459 Mission Road, Traverse City, MI.
 Plans are in the developmental stages for using the Dougherty “Mission House” as a museum once the restoration is completed.
-Using the Interpretation and Artifacts Guide prepared by Quinn/Evans Architects as a guide, the Peter Dougherty Society will develop a plan that will arrange the historical content, types of displays and strategies for acquiring additional historical artifacts that are period correct, usage of donations from visitors, development of on- and off-site programs, analysis of permanent versus rotation exhibits, and seasonal and hourly operation.
+Using the Interpretation and Artifacts Guide prepared by Quinn/Evans Architects as a guide, the Peter Dougherty Society will develop a plan that will arrange the historical content, types of displays and strategies for acquiring additional historical artifacts that are period and house correct, usage of donations from visitors, development of on- and off-site programs, analysis of permanent versus rotation exhibits, and seasonal and hourly operation.

 Peter Dougherty Society is a non-profit 501(c)(3) organization.